 Maintaining healthy habits

 One of the most important ways to keep your daughter relaxed and minimally stressed is to make sure she is keeping a healthy diet and exercise plan.
 Exercise is great for keeping a level head and to keep the cogs in the brain going.
 Changing daily habits can disrupt your daughter’s sleep schedule, which will cause her even more stress.

-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, can help your daughter struggling with academic stress find the success she deserves.
-For more information about how Asheville Academy for Girls can help your daughter, please call 800.264.8709.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, can help your daughter struggling with academic stress find the success she deserves.
+For more information about how Asheville Academy can help your daughter, please call 800.264.8709.